 The Employer and the Union agree to rest periods that vary from and supersede the rest periods required by WAC 296-126-092.
 Employees will be allowed rest periods of fifteen (15) minutes for each one half (1/2) shift of four (4) or more hours worked at or near the middle of each one half (1/2) shift of four (4) or more hours.
 Rest periods do not require relief from duty.
-Where the nature of the work allows employees to take intermittent rest periods equivalent to fifteen (15) minutes for each one half (1/2) shift, scheduled rest periods are not required.
+Where the nature of the work allows employees to take intermittent rest periods equivalent to fifteen (15) minutes for each one half (1/2) shift of reach one half (1/2) shift, scheduled rest periods are not required.
 Rest periods may not be used for late arrival or early departure from work and rest and meal periods will not be combined.